ChrisXzz/CCVL/evaluation/README.md

     - segmentations/
       - mask1.nii.gz
       ...
       -
+  ...
 ```
-save_path: path that save your DSC and NSD results
+save_path: path that save your DSC and NSD results to

 save_name: the prefered name of excel file that contains DSC and NSD results